 Alumni Admission Ambassadors

-Alumni Admission Ambassadors directly impact CWRU by assisting in the recruitment and retention efforts of the university.
+Alumni Admission Ambassadors assist in the recruitment and retention efforts of the university by developing relationships with accepted students and sharing their CWRU experience.

 Alumni Career Network